pmengelbert/timplate/README.md

 ### Dependencies
 When compiling to pdf, you will need to install the `pdflatex` tool, usually found in the `texlive` package.
-You will also need the `enumitem.sty` latex package, which is provided in this repository.

 ### Basic installation
 ```